-In cost-effectiveness analyses, tabelecleucel results in higher QALYs, evLYs, and life years gained over a lifetime horizon.
-Based on a placeholder price of \$287,500 per 35-day treatment cycle, the incremental cost-effectiveness of tabelecleucel was approximately \$183,449 per QALY gained and \$156,668 per evLY gained.
+Based on available clinical evidence, we also developed a de novo lifetime decision analytic model of tabelecleucel compared with usual care in patients with relapsed/refractory EBV+ PTLD.
+We assumed that the overall survival benefit of tabelecleucel is the same for patients who had HSCT and SOT.
+Based on a placeholder price of \$287,500 per 35-day treatment cycle and assuming a single price for the entire population, the incremental cost-effectiveness of tabelecleucel was approximately \$183,449 per QALY gained and \$156,668 per evLY gained.
 However, tabelecleucel cost-effectiveness findings should be viewed as an optimistic estimate given the limited clinical evidence available.
 The actual cost-effectiveness of tabelecleucel will be dependent on its price and the survival benefit of treatment.
-Our analysis suggests that tabelecleucel would meet commonly used cost-effective thresholds if priced between \$143,900 and \$273,700 per treatment cycle.